jbconway/INST377FinalProject/docs/README.md

 - On the search page, ingredients must be separated by a comma for example 'eggs, milk, cheese'
 - This application does not authenticate each individual user so favorite recipes are not specific to an individual
 - There is little error handling implemented for the API calls
+- Make sure all dependencies have been downloaded or it will crash when the command npm start is used
+- If the .config file with the API Key and the .env with supabase URL and key are not added when runnning locally, certain functionalities will not work

 Note: This applicaiton utilizes 2 Javascript libraries
 - Simple Slider JS
 - Grid.js JS